Skip to main content

 About CODIAC

-The Copenhagen Diabetes Consensus (CODIAC) 2021 conference aims to enhance knowledge about approaches to user involvement internationally and establish collaborative environments for knowledge sharing and the development of best practices.
+The Copenhagen Diabetes Consensus (CODIAC) 2021 conference aimed to enhance knowledge about approaches to user involvement internationally and establish collaborative environments for knowledge sharing and the development of best practices.

 Content